munguua/ncmpcpp-ueberzug/README.md

 execute_on_song_change="~/.ncmpcpp/ncmpcpp-ueberzug/ncmpcpp_cover_art.sh"
 ```

-Open `ncmpcpp_cover_art.sh` and adjust the settings at the top of the script according to your setup:
+Open `ncmpcpp_cover_art.sh` and adjust the settings at the top of the script to suit to your setup:
 ```sh
 # SETTINGS
 music_library="$HOME/music"